 Many of Poland’s traditional dishes relied on hunted game; cold-water fish such as herring; grains that were made into everything from porridge to soups; and lots of cream, butter, and cheese.
 Regional Polish cuisines offer depths of sour, sweet-and-sour, or pickled flavors, such as sauerkraut, borscht, mizeria, gołąbki.
 And, of course, pickled cucumbers are very Polish indeed.

 A recent trip to the motherland awakened my love of Polish food.
-My parents are both Polish immigrants, but after 30 years in the states they’re American AF.
-My brothers and I were little brats when we were kids, and always got our mom to make burgers or order pizza, anything but Polish food.
+My parents both immigrated from Poland, but after 30 years in the States, they’ve adopted an American lifestyle.
+It didn’t help that my brothers and I got our mom to make burgers or order pizza — anything but Polish food.
 Because of this, we’ve strayed a bit from our roots.
 But the prodigal daughter has returned, and I’m here to let the world know that Poland has so much to offer.

 Let’s start with a Polish staple.
-Rosol (pronouced ruh-soo, roll your tongue on the r) is pretty much chicken noodle soup, but everything is made from scratch—no cans allowed!
+Rosol (pronounced ruh-soo, roll your tongue on the r) is like chicken noodle soup, but everything is made from scratch — no cans allowed!
 The ingredients are so fresh, I wouldn’t be surprised if the chicken in my soup had been alive two hours earlier.

 #SpoonTip: a warm cup of rosol can cure anything from a runny nose to the worst kaça (hangover).

 2. Red Barszcz

 Sticking with soups, barszcz is a red beet broth typically served as an appetizer on Christmas Eve, but enjoyable year-round.

 Add some depth to your barszcz by dropping in a few pieces of mushroom mini-dumplings (uszki).